Book Design FAQ

 You can download the folder with your files or make a copy of it to your own Drive.

-I regularly archive projects after they’re completed.
+I regularly archive (zip and close) projects after they’re completed.
 You have 30 days after receiving your final files to save them before you lose access.

 I charge $25 to reopen and share archived files.